Holistic Therapy Focused on Healing, Connection, and Emotional Processing

 Intentional.
 Mindfulness always includes an intention to direct attention somewhere.
 Returning attention to the present moment gives mindfulness continuity over time.

 Participant observation.
 Mindfulness is our detached witnessing.
-It is experiencing the mind and body more intimately
+It is experiencing the mind and body more intimately.

 Focusing is a practice and approach to therapy that arose out of research done by Eugene Gendlin and Carl Rogers in the 1960s.
 They noticed that some therapy clients got better as a result of therapy, and others continued to struggle and feel stuck.
 When they looked closely, they noticed that the clients who got better all had a particular skill, a way of listening inside to what things were like for them.
 Gendlin studied these clients and discovered that this skill could be clearly defined and taught to those who didn’t do it naturally, improving therapy outcomes for more people.

 The skill and practice of focusing is similar to mindfulness practice and the somatic awareness that is used in other types of therapy, but it’s also unique in some ways.
 Focusing helps us get in touch with the way something feels, which may include images, memories, emotions or body sensations, and may also be something more vague or unclear that exists underneath all that.
 Focusing also helps us to learn how to relate to that feeling with an attitude of friendly curiosity.
-When these two ingredients come together, there is very often a shift in the way things feel, which usually brings more clarity, lightness, relief, or a feeling of rightness
+When these two ingredients come together, there is very often a shift in the way things feel, which usually brings more clarity, lightness, relief, or a feeling of rightness.

 You will learn: